General controls

 Permalink: https://owaspai.org/goto/dataminimize/

-Data minimize: remove data fields or records (e.g. from a training set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.
+Data minimize: remove data fields or records (e.g. from a training set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation because we cannot leak what isn’t there in the first place

-Purpose: minimize the impact of data leakage or manipulation
+Minimize the impact of data leakage or manipulation by reducing the amount of data processed by the system.

 Useful standards include: